annotation/text-fabric/tf/docs/about/annotateBrowser.md

     ![browser](../images/Annotate/result-controls.png)

-    Note the the lines with the black background: they report the result of the previous action.
+    Note the lines with the black background: they report the result of the previous action.

     The **select** control now shows additional values under the selected occurrences: